phR0ze/tech-docs/src/development/editors/README.md

 | pepper      |       |   |   |                   |     |
 | Zed         |       |   | X | Limited to macOS  | https://zed.dev/       |

+## Helix
+[Helix](https://helix-editor.com/) is a modern text editor inspired by Kakoune
+* CLI only for now
+* No GUI, no plugins
+* Tree sitter integration

+## Lapce
+* Native GUI with GPU accleration in Rust
+* Remote development
+* Build in LSP support for code intelligence
+* Vim like modal editing
+* WASI plugin system
+* Built in terminal

+## Zed
+* From creators of Atom and Tree-sitter
+* High performancea, all CPU cores and GPU (faster than Sublime)
+* Multiplayer
+* Stay in Flow

 <!--
 vim: ts=2:sw=2:sts=2
 -->